corinne-riddell/PopDataViz2017/Import-Data.md

 other information you'd like to add in, we can help you merge it to these data if you need advice.

-**4. Police traffic stop data for Vermont, 2010-2015 (demography/sociology - advanced)**
+**4. Police traffic stop data for Vermont and Florida, (demography/sociology - advanced)**

-This dataset came from the Stanford Policing Project.
-It contains every traffic stop conducted by a police officer in the state of Vermont between 2010 and 2015.
-It contains one row per traffic stop.
+These datasets came from the Stanford Policing Project.
+They contain every traffic stop conducted by a police officer in the state of Vermont between 2010 and 2015 and the state of Florida between 2010 and October 2016.
+There is one row per traffic stop.
 Depending on what you would like to visualize, you may want to aggregate these data by time, space, or a clustering variable before visualization.
 Let us know if we can help you with pre-processing your data.
-The data contain 283,285 rows and 23 columns.
+The Vermont dataset contains 283,285 rows and 23 columns, while the Florida dataset contains 5,421,446 rows and 28 columns

 Variables included: